langmead-lab/monorail-external/README.md

 `recount-rs5-1.0.6.simg`

+If using the Docker version of the `recount-pump` image, you would just supply the full image URI + version, e.g.: in the pump commands below instead of the path to the singularity file, e.g. `quay.io/benlangmead/recount-rs5:1.0.6` instead of `/path/to/recount-pump-singularity.simg`.

 NOTE: any host filesystem path mapped into a running container *must not* be a symbolic link, as the symlink will not be able to be followed within the container.

 Also, you will need to set the `$RECOUNT_HOST_REF` path in the script to where ever you download/build the relevant reference indexes (see below for more details).

 ### SRA input